-Club 777: the quiet exit of the brand and a new changing of the guard
+Club 777: the brand's quiet exit and leadership transition

 A holy place is never empty